sparkflows/sparkflows-docs/docs/incorta/admin-guide/chidori-connection.rst

    * - Title
      - Description
      - Value
-   * - Jars
+   * - Jar
-     - Jars to be used in Chidori session
+     - Jar to be used for job execution
-     - Jars path located in Chidori Cluster
+     - Jar path located in Chidori Cluster
-   * - Pyspark Files
+   * - Pyspark File
-     - Pyspark Files to be used in emr livy session
+     - Python file to be used for job execution
      - Pyspark file located in Chidori Cluster
    * - Spark Conf
-     - Spark Conf
+     - Conf to be used.
+Ex:- key1:value1,key2:value2
      - Spark Conf used while Job Submission
+   * - Spark Submit Python files
+     - Spark Submit Python files to be used
+     - For example path to a .whl file located in Chidori Cluster
    * - Log File location
-     - Location to be used to store Chidori Log
+     - Location to be used to store Chidori Logs
      - Update the path ie File system accessible

 .. figure:: ../../_assets/incorta/chidori_4.png